bozturkmenuk/javaassignments/README.md

 # Running:
 ./mvnw spring-boot:run in main folder.

+for database login : http://localhost:8080/bozturkmenuk/assignment/1.0.0/h2-console (just leave the credentials as is) postman importable swagger file with example data is in importforpostman.json file on the root folder of repository

 # Packages & Purposes :

 com.fractal.api : generated from yaml(design-first) . edited default methods and converted to interface methods. interfaces with suffix api are annotated for swaggerui. classes extend them with suffix controller are the handler methods.